PriyanujBoruah/Langchain-Multi-Role-Chatbot/README.md

-### **Langchain Multi-Role Chatbot**
+### **NebulaBot: A Langchain Multi-Role Chatbot**

 ---

 ## **Overview**

-The **Multi-Role Chatbot** is a web-based application that allows users to interact with prebuilt or custom roles or characters.
+**NebulaBot** is a web-based application that allows users to interact with prebuilt or custom roles or characters.
 Each character has a unique personality, backstory, and conversation style, powered by Google's Gemini LLM.
 The app is built using **Streamlit** for the frontend, **LangChain** for integrating the LLM, and **SQLite** for storing prebuilt character data.

 ---